defshef/dojo-knn/README.md

 Your task, should you choose to accept it, is:
 * to write a kNN classifier and the necessary scaffolding to run it against the Iris data set, using [leave-one-out cross-validation](https://en.wikipedia.org/wiki/Cross-validation_(statistics)#Leave-one-out_cross-validation) to produce a mean correct predictions for a given value of k.
+** Leave-one-out cross-validation means split the randomised dataset up into k "folds", then for each fold f, train on the rest of the dataset and use f to test the classifier
 * bonus points - write a test that runs your classifier with a known "k" value and a known data set to produce a known result (harder than you might think!)

 The following is a suggested breakdown - feel free to completely ignore it!